Remote Education Information

-The school is offering remote / home learning for all children if the school is closed or a bubble is required to self isolate.
-All remote / home learning information, including details of the daily meetings with staff, are to be found on the school’s learning platform.
+The school is able to offer remote education for all children if the school is closed or a year group (bubble) or class is required to self isolate.
+All remote education information, including details of the daily meetings with staff, are to be found on the school’s learning platform.
 Click HERE to access the site.

-When remote / home learning is in place, children will be expected to hand in their work.
-The children at New End have been regularly handing in work using Tapestry, our hand in button or Google Classroom during the Autumn term so that they are aware of the expectation.
+When remote education / home learning is in place, children will be expected to hand in their work.
+The children at New End regularly practise handing in work using Tapestry, our hand in button or Google Classroom so that they are aware of the expectation.
 Our learning platform has videos to remind you how to hand in work if your child is struggling to remember.

 The school’s Remote Education Policy can be found HERE.

 A summary reminder for children and parents about the expectations for remote education / home learning can be found HERE.

 If you have concerns about your child’s remote education / home learning, please contact your child’s class teacher in the first instance.